IrishTea/rsschool-cv/cv.md

 ### Summary

-Always willing to develop myself in different branches and try something new, I've already chellanged myself in Education (assistant at the University, Polish Language Teacher) in Tourism Business (Office-manager in touristic company), in Customer Support (Google AdWords), in HR branch and Relocation/Immigration Support.
-It's time for new chellange - Software Engineering.
+Always willing to develop myself in different branches and try something new, I've already challenged myself in Education (assistant at the University, Polish Language Teacher) in Tourism Business (Office-manager in touristic company), in Customer Support (Google AdWords), in HR branch and Relocation/Immigration Support.
+It's time for new challenge - Software Engineering.

 I had some experience with programming at the University long time ago, as one of my responsibilites was checking practical tasks made by students in C++ language.
 At that time I got more satisfaction from communication with students, thats why later I chose jobs connected with personal intercomunication.
 But now I miss all that technical staff, so it's a high time to refresh my mind and grow as Front-End Developer.